daviddecorso/BuyAndSell/README.md

 - /price item
   - Retrieves the price of the specified item.

+- /pricelist (page #)
+  - Prints a list of buyable/sellable items and their prices.

 - /setbuyprice (item|hand) price
   - Sets the price to buy the specified item to the specified price.